brometheuss/WW2021.CINEMA/docs/08-interfaces-and-dependency-injection.md

 # Introduction
+In this section we will learn more about interfaces, inversion of control and dependency injection.

 ## Intefaces
 An interface contains definitions for a group of related functionalities that a non-abstract class or a struct must implement.